alancapc/Snippetica/source/Snippetica.VisualStudioCode.Dev/Snippetica.CSharp.Dev/package/README.md

 gl|List&lt;T&gt; type
 goc|ObservableCollection&lt;T&gt; type
 ifemtp|if Enum\.TryParse
+ifnre|if equal to null return
-ifnref|if equal to null return false ifnren|if equal to null return null ifnret|if equal to null return true ifref|if return false ifren|if return null ifret|if return true ifsne|if string\.IsNullOrEmpty ifsnw|if string\.IsNullOrWhiteSpace
+ifnref|if equal to null return false ifnren|if equal to null return null ifnret|if equal to null return true ifre|if return ifref|if return false ifren|if return null ifret|if return true ifsne|if string\.IsNullOrEmpty ifsnw|if string\.IsNullOrWhiteSpace
 ifxemtp|if not Enum\.TryParse
-ifxnref|if not equal to null return false ifxnren|if not equal to null return null ifxnret|if not equal to null return true ifxref|if not return false ifxren|if not return null ifxret|if not return true
+ifxnre|if not equal to null return ifxnref|if not equal to null return false ifxnren|if not equal to null return null ifxnret|if not equal to null return true ifxre|if not return ifxref|if not return false ifxren|if not return null ifxret|if not return true